 When someone we love dies, our world shatters.
 Although these situations fall into the common category of grief, each loss is unique, depending on the relationship to the deceased, the nature of the death, and many other circumstances.
 And every loss offers lessons, if we choose to accept them.

 I am mourning the loss of my 19-year old son James to suicide 15 months ago and it has been an agonizingly painful and life-changing experience.
 My grief journey is far from over so maybe this post will be continued in the future.
 In my quiet moments over the months, I’ve noticed a number of lessons I’ve learned along this journey of loss, that I would like to share.

 - Death intensifies love.
 When James died, the love and support from our family, friends and community poured in to us like a fire-hose.
 It was overwhelming yet sincere, but that incoming love is only the tip of the love-berg.
 Love expands and intensifies inside of us as we remember and honour the departed soul.
-As my heart cracked wide open, I became aware of deeper levels of love than I had never known before, and I loved my lost one in ways I had not experienced when he was alive.
+As my heart cracked wide open, I became aware of deeper levels of love than I had ever known before, and I loved my lost one in ways I had not experienced when he was alive.
 The death of a loved one creates a heartache of love that tries to embrace a lifetime; so deep and rich and pure it’s almost scary in its intensity.
 Grief and love are two sides of the same coin.